ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

 `schema.graphql` under build directory.
 In general, this task provides limited functionality by itself and instead should be used to generate input for the subsequent `graphqlGenerateClient` task.

+### graphqlDownloadSDL

+Task that attempts to download GraphQL schema in SDL format from the specified `endpoint` and saves the underlying schema file as `schema.graphql` under build directory.
+In general, this task provides limited functionality by itself and could be used as an alternative to `graphqlIntrospectSchema` to generate input for the subsequent `graphqlGenerateClient` task.

 ## Documentation

 Additional information can be found in our [documentation](https://expediagroup.github.io/graphql-kotlin/docs/plugins/gradle-plugin)